cern-it-efp/EOSC-Testsuite/docs/clouds/azurerm.rst

 ---------------------------------------------

 Install az CLI and configure credentials with 'az login'.
-Note resource group, security group, and subnet have to be created in advance.
+Note a resource group has to be created prior to running the test suite.

 Azure specific variables for configs.yaml: